LukaszK88/verve-task/README.md

 2. cd verve-task

-3. npm install (have a coffee..)
+3. npm install

+4. Due to CORS menu will not show locally, for workaround install https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en and enable cross-origin resource sharing.

-4. npm run start
+5. npm run start

-5. If browser will no open automaticly go to http://localhost:3000/
+6. If browser will no open automaticly go to http://localhost:3000/